kapke/material-typography/README.md

 ### SASS

-There is available map of maps containing styles for each style.
+There is available map of maps containing styles for each item.
 This map is named `$styles`.

 There is also mixin `@material-text` with declaration as given: